Divius/Divius.github.io/posts/ironic-ptg-denver-2017-2.rst

 Inspection and resource classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After the switch to resource classes inspection is much less useful.
+After the switch to resource classes, inspection is much less useful.
 Previously the information it provided was enough for scheduling.
 Now we don't
 care too much about CPU/memory/disk properties, but we do care about the
 resource class.
 Essentially, inspection is only useful for discovering ports